Skip to content

 Auliansyah the ‘Klaner’: Protecting the Ocean, Shaping Indonesia’s Future

-He is a Klaner — a term affectionately used for students and alumni of Marine […]
+He is a Klaner — a term affectionately used for […]

 Maritime Fightersdenun08.04.202608.04.2026